 When you visit Walter’s falls you will discover it is in a different setting than most of the other larger waterfalls in our area.
 It is not in a park or conservation area, but rather on private property in the village of Walters Falls where the owners of the property operate a lovely inn decorated with fine hardwoods which were produced on the site.
 Throughout the inn are pictures of the old mill and its operation.
 It is a lovely spot for you to stop and have a delicious snack or lunch, sit by a window with a good view of the falls or if you prefer at a table on the balcony.
 The parking is free and there is an area for you to stroll around and take pictures.
-You can also climb down into the gorge or stand on the viewing platform where Walter’s Creek plunges over the 14 m escarpment for a better view.
+You can also climb down into the gorge or stand on the viewing platform where Walter’s Creek plunges over the 14 m escarpments for a better view.
 A dam has been built at the top of the crest which controls the water flow but it is still sufficient to make a lovely picture and the setting is beautiful.
 The falls were discovered by John Walter and his wife over 153 years ago.
-They settled there, and harnessed the water to power a sawmill, a feed mill and a woolen mill.
-After their death they were buried in the church yard of St. Phillip’s Anglican Church.
+They settled there and harnessed the water to power a sawmill, a feed mill, and a woolen mill.
+After their death, they were buried in the churchyard of St. Phillip’s Anglican Church.